 1. TOUR GEORGIA’S OLD GOVERNOR'S MANSION

-Starting November 20 through 22 and November 29 through December 21, the mansion will be fully decorated for the holidays.
+Starting on November 11th and running through December 22nd (closed during the week of Thanksgiving), the Mansion will be fully decorated for the holidays with guided tours offered every hour on the hour.
 With over 1,500 candles and 1,600 lights, the Christmas tree at Georgia’s Old Governor’s Mansion is sure to delight!
 During Christmas at the Mansion, guests are invited to return to the 19th-century era and witness how the elite of Georgia celebrated the Christmas holiday.
 For an extra special experience, be sure to enjoy the beautiful glow of their candlelight tours and choirs singing in the rotunda.
-Candlelight tours are at 6 p.m., 7 p.m., and 8 p.m. on December 3rd and 17th, 2022.
+Candlelight tours are at 6 p.m., 7 p.m., and 8 p.m. on December 2nd and 16th, 2023.
 Candlelight tickets must be purchased prior to the tour.
 Regular admission rates apply: $10 adults, $7 seniors, $2 students/kids.

 Milledgeville has incredible local businesses that pride themselves on quality products and services.
 Shop for holiday gifts at our charming boutiques for the latest fashion trends and southern decorations.
 Local business owners are usually on hand to offer shopping advice and recommendations all with a side of genuine southern hospitality.
 Georgia Made and Georgia Grown products can be found at Market Collective as well as incredible decorations, accessories, and gourmet food items.
 If you are looking to go bargain hunting, there are plenty of antique shops with great finds.

 Founded in 1803, Milledgeville was built as the capital of Georgia and remained the capital for more than 60 years.
-Go on a self guided historic walking tour and stroll past homes, churches and public buildings that celebrate various architecture styles refined over the last 200 years.
-Discover why Southern Living has listed Milledgeville as one of the prettiest small towns in Georgia as you walk the towering tree lined streets of Milledgeville and learn about the well preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival houses.
-Keep your eyes peeled for architecture galore dressed in ribbons and bows, including fan favorites like Georgia’s Old Capitol Building and the campus of Georgia College & State University.
-Plus, the added bonus of the season’s cooler temperatures mean that walking the district won’t have you breaking a sweat!
+Go on a self-guided historic walking tour and stroll past homes, churches and public buildings that celebrate various architectural styles refined over the last 200 years.
+Discover why Southern Living Magazine has listed Milledgeville as one of the prettiest small towns in Georgia as you walk the towering tree-lined streets of Milledgeville and learn about the well-preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival houses.
+Keep your eyes peeled for architecture dressed in ribbons and bows galore, including fan favorites like Georgia’s Old Capitol Building and the campus of Georgia College & State University.
+Plus, the added bonus of the season’s cooler temperatures means that walking the district won’t have you breaking a sweat!

 Milledgeville has plenty of mouth-watering local restaurants that can warm you up during your stay.
 As you reach for your coat to keep warm this holiday season, why not settle on a delectable hot drink or a savory bowl of soup!
 There’s no better place to go than Blackbird Coffee for a cup of freshly roasted coffee, hot chocolate, tea, a peppermint latte or whatever your heart--or taste buds-- so desire!
 If you are looking for a hardy meal, try Buffington’s famous Bob Marley soup with chicken, rice, and some spice.
 To warm yourself up, pair a cup of soup with one of their mouthwatering sandwiches or burgers.
 After enjoying your delicious coffee or soup, stroll through downtown Milledgeville and observe the festive decor, a grand Christmas tree dressed in colorful lights and a dazzling menorah.